Beyond the Badlands

 Itinerary

-- Day 2: We wake before sunrise to photograph some impressive hoodoos.
-After breakfast we photograph a beautiful slot canyon, looking for that soft reflected light and maybe some light beams.
-In the evening we hike out into the badlands and capture some impressive light and clouds.
+- Day 2: We wake before sunrise to photograph some impressive hoodoos in golden light.
+After breakfast we photograph a beautiful slot canyon, looking for that soft reflected light.
+In the evening we hike out into the badlands and capture some impressive light and clouds!

 - Day 3: It's another early morning departure to an amazing viewpoint of the badlands.
 This place is almost like being on a different planet!
-We return to Hanksville mid-morning for a rest break and then hold an image critique session.
-In the afternoon we head up to Capitol Reef and photograph the fall colors up that way.
-We head into Cathedral Valley for sunset and stay out to capture the Milky Way.
+We photograph more of the golden cottonwood trees and then return to Hanksville mid-morning for a rest break.
+In the afternoon we head up to Capitol Reef and photograph the fall colors up that way and stay out past sunset and blue hour.
+If skies are clear, we'll have opportunities to capture the rising and setting full moon today!!

 - Day 5: We wake up early and drive to one of our favorite overlooks for sunrise.
+The sky lights up for an incredible show of colors.
 We return to Hanksville and say our final goodbyes.
-The workshop will conclude by 11AM.
+The workshop will conclude by 11AM and you can plan your return travel after that.

 Logistics